mikecapsio/texturefast-docs/docs/top-ai-texture-generators.md

 Base Color texture.
 You can preview the result on the model before downloading the full PBR map set.

-The current PBR extraction workflow provides:
+TextureFast generates a full PBR texture set:

 - Base Color / Albedo
 - Normal